fuseraft/kiwi/docs/lib/time.md

   - [`year()`](#year)
   - [`yearday()`](#yearday)

-## Importing the Module
+## Importing the Package
-To use the `time` module, import it at the beginning of your Kiwi script.
+To use the `time` package, import it at the beginning of your Kiwi script.

 ```ruby
 import "@kiwi/time" as time
 ```

-## Module Functions
+## Package Functions

 ### `hour()`